lesept777/Matrix-MLP-for-ESP32/examples/MMLP_4sectors_prune/README.md

 The initial network has 794 total weights and biases (synapses), with 2 hidden layers of 30 and 20 neurons.
 The objective score is set to 0.04.
 When the score passes under 0.16, the first pruning is run: 6 neurons are inactive, and the number of synapses is reduced to 656 (-17%).

-The training stops before the score can reach 0.08 for a second pruning phase.
+The second pruning phase is run when the score reaches 0.08 but no action is taken.

 The confusion matrix is printed, then the test-phase pruning is run, but no inactive or low activity neurons are found.
 So the network stays at 656 synapses.
 The validation on unknown data shows 100% performance.
-There are still more than 56% synapses that are equal to 0.
+There are still more almost 60% synapses that are equal to 0.

 Another example is provided: [Results2.txt](./Results2.txt).
 We add: